HoloLens environment considerations

 If your environment is constantly shifting and changing, the device has no stable features to locate against.

 The HoloLens can quickly adapt to these changes, but only when that area is clearly visible to the device.
-Areas that are not seen as frequently may lag behind reality, which can cause errors in the spatial map.
+Areas that aren't seen as frequently may lag behind reality, which can cause errors in the spatial map.
 For example, a user scans a friend and then turns around while the friend leaves the room.
 A 'ghost' representation of the friend will persist in the spatial mapping data until the user re-scans the now empty space.

 Proximity of the user to items in the space

-The cameras can see no closer than 15cm from an object.
+The cameras can see no closer than 15 cm from an object.